 - Physical Distancing Guidelines - Guests are advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them while standing in lines, using elevators, or moving around the property.
 Restaurant tables and other physical layouts are arranged to ensure appropriate distancing.
 Guests are reminded not to touch their faces and to practice physical distancing by standing at least six feet away from others whenever possible.
 All resort properties and retail outlets comply with local or state-mandated occupancy limits.

 - Signage providing instructions to both Sun Valley guests, staff, and vendors are placed prominently throughout the resort and its lodging properties providing guidance and instructions on social distancing and the request for wearing of a face cover/mask.
 Floor markings are used in common spaces and areas of the potential congregation to maintain distancing.

 - Our properties use cleaning products and protocols that meet EPA & CDC guidelines, such as eMist electrostatic disinfectant sprayers.
 These protocols are approved for the treatment of and are effective against viruses, bacteria, and other airborne and bloodborne pathogens.
-We are working with our vendors, distribution partners, and suppliers to obtain an uninterrupted supply of cleaning supplies and all required PPE.

-- The frequency of cleaning and sanitizing has been increased in all public spaces with an emphasis on frequent contact surfaces including, but not limited to, ticketing areas, elevators and elevator buttons, door handles, public bathrooms, ATMs, stair handrails, dining surfaces, and seating areas.
+- The frequency of cleaning and sanitation has been increased in all public spaces with an emphasis on frequent contact surfaces including, but not limited to, ticketing areas, elevators and elevator buttons, door handles, public bathrooms, ATMs, stair handrails, dining surfaces, and seating areas.

 - Restaurants have reduced seating capacity to allow a minimum six-feet distance between each seated group.